wedaa/LongTail-Log-Analysis/README.md

 56) RELEASE 1.5: I need to somehow show slowscans and bot net attacks

-57) I need to break out attacks by hosts so I can see the attacks that get through the IPS more clearly.
+57) RELEASE 1.5 I need to break out attacks by hosts so I can see the attacks that get through the IPS more clearly.

 58) RELEASE 2: I need to "googlefy" usernames.